readthedocs/sphinx_rtd_theme/README.rst

 * Build real demo docs with lots of rst examples
 * Update to font-awesome 4.0 and have it build from bower, not the copy/paste hack I have now.
 * Separate some sass variables at the theme level so you can overwrite some basic colors.
-* Add the ability to set a logo.